 How AI Powers Better Email A/B Testing

 The one drawback of traditional A/B testing is that it identifies winners for the majority.
-But with AI-powered optimization, you can test and personalize experiences for individual recipients — ensuring that the right variant always reaches the right recipient.
+But with AI-powered optimization, you can test and personalize experiences for individual recipients, ensuring each recipient sees the variant most likely to resonate with them specifically.

 Beyond One-Size-Fits-All Testing

-For example, if you test discount codes versus free shipping offers and discount codes win 70 – 30, traditional testing would send discount codes to everyone.
-But 30% of your audience clearly prefers free shipping.
+For example, if you test discount codes versus free shipping offers and discount codes win 70/30, traditional testing sends discount codes to everyone.
+But 30% of your audience responds better to free shipping, and treating them the same way as the majority costs you conversions you would have otherwise kept.

 AI-Powered Contextual Personalization